Senate investigators warn of Chinese state-run centers at more than 100 U.S. colleges

 “Absent full transparency regarding how Confucius Institutes operate and full reciprocity for U.S. cultural outreach efforts on college campuses in China, Confucius Institutes should not continue in the United States,” Portman said.

-Although Delaware Sen. Tom Carper, the top Democrat on the panel, said the Senate had uncovered “no evidence that these institutes are a center for Chinese espionage or any other illegal activist,” the institutes have drawn scrutiny from the FBI for years.
+Although Sen. Tom Carper of Delaware, the top Democrat on the panel, said the Senate had uncovered “no evidence that these institutes are a center for Chinese espionage or any other illegal activist,” the institutes have drawn scrutiny from the FBI for years.

 FBI Director Chris Wray told the Senate last year that law enforcement was “watching warily” and was in some cases taking investigative steps.
 And Bill Priestab, the FBI’s counterintelligence chief, warned last month that the institutes are “ultimately beholden to the Chinese government.”